-THS 201 Theology I: God the Father (3 credits) Bibliology and Theology Proper: with a focus on God the Father, this course explores the nature of the person and works of God, and the doctrine of the person and works of God, and the doctrine of revelation and authority, with particular attention to the role of Scripture.
+THS 201 Theology I: God the Father (3 credits) Bibliology and Theology Proper: with a focus on God the Father, this course explores the nature of the person and works of God, and the doctrine of revelation and authority, with particular attention to the role of Scripture.
 Prerequisite: THS 101.